Toggle menu

 Approximately.
 60 minutes

-To join us on our new family friendly walk, you'll need to download an app called 'Actionbound'.
+To join us on our new family friendly walk, you'll need to download an app called 'Actionbound' - we'll send you instructions once you've booked.
 Listen to the Guide and using the app, have fun whilst learning about some of Great Yarmouth's fascinating past.
 A fun and family friendly wander around points of interest on Great Yarmouth seafront.
 Listen to voices from the past and watch short videos to help you answer questions as we go.
 At the end of the walk, see how you scored and complete the walk with a visit to Merrivale's Old Penny Arcade.

 Register online for Seaside Adventure into the Past